noamvel/lastpaste/README.md

 ```
 python --version or python3 --version
 ```
-if needed -> alias python to python3, at ~.bashrc
+if needed -> alias python to python3, at ~.bashrc:
 ```
 alias python='python3'
 ```